SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 Any decent mathematician would not be solving such a problem for the prize money.
 The effort the students put in was worth far more than US\$500, if they had been paid a wage to work on the puzzle.
-They should have been paid to work on it.
-Being paid a wage does not mean one is not learning.
+They should have been paid to work on it if the money was the goal.
+But while being paid a wage does not mean one is not learning, _not being paid a wage_ should not be the price of learning.
+The price of learning at school should be the real resources going in to teaching and learning.
+The money should not be a question.
+Just pay the teachers a decent living wage, and hire them locally, and hire _all of them_ to cut down the class size ratio.

 Prize monies are often like this.
 Except perhaps for the million dollar Clay Millenium Prizes and the Nobel, or Abel.
 Those bigger prizes recognize lifetime achievements, and so are fair compensation for sacrificing a lot to work on serious mathematics.
 For most people they are more than a wage.
-The problem is that they are only a wage for **_one person_** and this degrades or
+The problem is that they are only a wage for **_one person_** and this degrades and demeans the effort of all other people who support the prize winner.
+Anyone ever heard of _standing on the shoulders of giants_?

+(No?
+Of course, you're an Ayn Rand acolyte!
+LOL.)

 [Alfie Kohn](https://www.alfiekohn.org/), I dare say, would agree with me.
 Twitt3r might not, but I'm no longer involved in that swamp.